-T-TOP (Optional)
+Fiberglass T-Top (Optional)

-The T-top is made of welded anodized aluminum and is designed to accommodate radio or radar antennas and navigation lights.
-It is equipped with an overhead light, an overhead storage compartment for life jackets and other soft, light items.
+The T-top is made of welded powder coated aluminum and is designed to accommodate radio antennas, radar antennas and navigation lights.
+It is equipped with an overhead storage compartment and overhead lights.
 It could also be equipped with optional outriggers and/or rod holders.